 Side effects of the irritable bowel syndrome (IBS) medication Viberzi (generic: eluxadoline) may include pancreatitis in patients who have had their gallbladder removed.

-Free Confidential Lawsuit Evaluation: If you or a loved one had pancreatitis from Viberzi, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and our lawyers can help.
+Free Confidential Lawsuit Evaluation: If you or a loved one were diagnosed with pancreatitis from Viberzi, you should contact our law firm immediately.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.

 What’s the Problem?

 The U.S. Food & Drug Administration (FDA) issued a Drug Safety Communication and is warning that Viberzi (eluxadoline), a medicine used to treat irritable bowel syndrome with diarrhea (IBS-D), should not be used in patients who do not have a gallbladder.
 An FDA review found these patients have an increased risk of developing serious pancreatitis that could result in hospitalization or death.
 Pancreatitis may be caused by spasms of a certain digestive system muscle in the small intestine.
 As a result, we are working with the Viberzi manufacturer, Allergan, to address these safety concerns.

 Although Viberzi has been on the market for less than 2 years, it has already been linked to at least two deaths and 120 reports of serious pancreatitis.

 Viberzi is manufactured by Allergan and was approved by the FDA in May 2015 for the treatment of IBS with diarrhea.
 It is a controlled substance similar to an opioid and can be addictive.
 The drug works by activating opioid receptors in the gut, which decreases bowel contractions, reducing incidents of diarrhea, and alleviating abdominal pain.